-Missouri’s state Medicaid program, referred to as MO HealthNet, offers a consumer-directed personal care program.
-With Consumer Directed Services (CDS), also referred to as self-directed care, eligible applicants can hire, train, and supervise, the individual(s) they choose to provide their personal care.
-Family members, who register as CDS providers with the Missouri Medicaid Audit and Compliance Unit within the Department of Social Services, can be hired to provide care.
+Missouri’s state Medicaid program, referred to as MO HealthNet, offers a consumer-directed personal care assistance program.
+With consumer directed services (CDS), also referred to as “self-directed care,” eligible applicants can hire, train, and supervise the individual they choose to provide their personal care.
+Family members who register as CDS providers with the Missouri Medicaid Audit and Compliance Unit within the Department of Social Services can be hired to provide care.
 An exception is spouses and legal guardians.

-This program is intended to help prevent the need for nursing home placement by providing at-home assistance for those who are physically disabled, and would require institutionalization, if not for this state program.
+This program is intended to help prevent the need for nursing home placement by providing at-home assistance for those who are physically disabled and would require institutionalization if not for this state program.

-Further, there is a $4,000 asset limit for individual seniors who want to enroll in MO HealthNet.
-Married couples are allowed up to $8,000 in assets.
-Some assets are considered exempt (non-countable) and include one’s home (given the applicant or their spouse lives in the home and the equity value is not greater than $595,000), household items, personal goods, and a motor vehicle.
+Further, there is a $5,726 asset limit for individual seniors who want to enroll in MO HealthNet.
+Married couples are allowed up to $11,452 in assets.
+However, some assets are considered exempt (non-countable).
+These include one’s home (given the applicant or their spouse lives in the home and the equity value is not greater than $688,000), household items, personal goods, and a motor vehicle.

 Persons unsure of their eligibility status may wish to consult with a Medicaid planning professional.

 Individuals who are receiving consumer directed personal care services through MO HealthNet are not eligible to receive self-directed services via Missouri’s Division of Developmental Disabilities.

 This program provides consumer-directed personal care assistance that is non-medical in nature, in the home of eligible applicants.
 Assistance with a variety of ADLs and IADLs is central to this program.
 It may include help with the following:

 As mentioned before, family members or friends can be hired as personal caregivers.